-One of the significant difference between the nervous system and endocrine system is that the nervous system uses electrical impulses to send messages through neurons while endocrine glands use hormones to send messages to the target cells through the bloodstream.
-Here, in this article, let us look at the differences between the nervous system and the endocrine system.
+One of the most significant differences between the nervous system and endocrine system is that the nervous system uses electrical impulses to send messages through neurons while endocrine glands use hormones to send messages to the target cells through the bloodstream.
+In this article, we shall take a look at the differences between the nervous system and the endocrine system in detail.

 Nervous System vs Endocrine system

 |Nervous System||Endocrine System|

 |Electrical impulses are the messengers in the nervous system||Hormones are the chemical messengers in the endocrine system that target cells through the bloodstream|

 |Brain and the spinal cord constitute the nervous system||Glands and organs like thyroid, pituitary glands and reproductive organs (ovaries and testes) are involved in the endocrine system|